Skip to Content

 Carleton Music Program

-WARE’s founding director is Kathy Armstrong, a Faculty Instructor in Carleton’s School for Studies in Art and Culture- Music program.
-Kathy is a percussionist and educator who combines her training in classical music and education with her many years of studies in Ghanaian music and dance to offer an integrated and community-based approach in her teaching.
-In addition to her work at Carleton, Kathy regularly travels and hosts programs in Ghana where she has a three-decade association with her teacher Kwasi Dunyo and his village of Dagbamete, in the Volta Region of Ghana.
-In 2023 she took Carleton students to study Urban and Rural Music Making in Ghana, through Carleton’s Institute for African Studies.
+This year WARE is under the direction of Stacey Can-Tamakloe, along with guest artist Dr. Benedictus Mattson.
+Stacey is a professional dancer and arts educator who holds a Bachelor of Fine Arts from the University of Ghana and an MA in Music and Culture from Carleton.
+Dr. Mattson is a choreographer, performer and researcher who recently completed his PhD, investigating the Mediatization of Ghanaian popular dance.
+WARE’s founding director is Kathy Armstrong, an Associate Professor in Carleton’s School for Studies in Art and Culture- Music program.
+In addition to her work at Carleton, Kathy regularly travels and hosts programs in Ghana where she has a three-decade association with the village of Dagbamete, in the Volta Region of Ghana.
+In 2013 and 2023 Kathy took Carleton students to study Urban and Rural Music Making in Ghana, through Carleton’s Institute for African Studies.